 This tour starts in Florence and ends in Rome, Italy.

 Breakfast is included every day in our tours, and on most days we include either lunch or dinner, according to the itinerary.
-On this tour we include all breakfasts, 6 lunches, a welcome dinner, and a farewell dinner.
+On this tour we include all breakfasts, 6 lunches, a welcome cocktail, and a farewell dinner.

 Singles are very welcome!
 Our groups generally consist of a mix of couples and singles, and there is generally a nice group ethos, so no-one will ever feel left out.
 Single rooms are available, with a supplement; we are also happy to try to find you a room-mate if you would prefer.